Eric Bakker N.D.March 30, 2022

 Eustress

 This is the friendly type, which helps to motivate you to achieve your goals and leaves you feeling challenged but in control.
-Eustress can be as simple as fronting up to work every day, keeping appointment times, managing your kids and family life or planning & organising your life.
+Eustress can be as simple as fronting up to work every day, keeping appointment times, managing your kids and family life, or planning and organizing your life.

 Distress

-The Top Tensions: Trying to establish your career and climbing that corporate ladder.
-Forming a meaningful relationship and maybe even a marriage.
+Top Tensions: Establishing your career and climbing the corporate ladder.
+Forming meaningful relationships and possibly marriage.

 In Your 30s

-Stress Solutions: Say no, don’t load up your plate too much.
-“Realise that although society says you can do everything, your body says you can’t.
-Decide what’s important in your life and make sure your time is being devoted to that,” says Lees.
-For anything else, learn to delegate or just don’t go there.
+“Realize that although society says you can do everything, your body says you can’t.
+Decide what’s important in your life and make sure your time is devoted to that,” says Lees.

 In Your 40s

-The Top Tensions: Trying to create wealth and establishing a quality of life by balancing work and play.
+Top Tensions: Trying to create wealth and establish a quality of life by balancing work and play.

-Stress Solutions: Have a plan.
-Whether you want an investment property or a strong, healthy body, work out steps to get there.
-Try outsourcing typical sources of anxiety by seeing a financial planner to sort out your money woes, or a personal trainer to help you design a custom made fitness regime.
+Have a plan.
+Whether you want an investment property or a healthy body, work out steps to get there.
+Outsource sources of anxiety by consulting a financial planner or a personal trainer.

 What’s Your Stress Type?